tonyelhabr/netlify/content/post/soccer-league-strength/index.md

 # # ... with 2,452 more rows
 ```

 Why grouping?
 This is intended to account for the fact that attacking players and "peaking" players (usually age 24-30) tend to have higher VAEP/90, so their league-to-league differences have larger variation.
 The choice to normalize is perhaps more questionable.
 The mean of differences is \~0 for all groups already, but the dispersion is smaller without normalization (i.e. standard deviations are closer to 0).
-So, in this case, normalization theoretically helps the linear model capture variation.
+So, in this case, normalization should help the linear model capture variation.

 ```r